working-group-two/engineering-blog/pages/blog/_posts/2021-01-07-mqtt-event-bridge.md

 ![](/img/blog/mqtt-event-bridge/nodered-flow.png)

-We then simply add a switch for handling it as a voice event if the voiceEvent key exists.
-Likewise, we do a new switch based on the type field in that event.
+Then we added a switch for handling it as a voice event if the voiceEvent key exists.
+Likewise, we added a new switch on the type field of that event.

 Each of those functions simply set the Trådfri payload, as shown below: